masuma-riya/techno-zen-client/README.md

 5. Configure Stripe Payments:
 - Obtain Stripe API keys and configure them in the backend.
 6. Start the frontend and backend servers.
-7. Access the application at `http://localhost:3000` in your web browser.
+7. Access the application at client side `http://localhost:3000` in your web browser.
+8. Access the application at server side `http://localhost:5000` in your web browser.